mvhenten/wolperting/README.md

     assert.equal( p.x, 1 );
     assert.equal( p.y, 2 );

-If you assign properties null,
+If you assign properties null, no type checking will occur beyond checking that the property is actually `defined`.

 However, adding `type annotations` this `Point` class will reveal a more useful use case: